The news reports are now in:

 In the UTAWL we have recently started to collect data in this area.

 Our first motor control study regarding the effects of exergaming on choice reaction time involving midline crossing arm and leg movements is listed below.
+A story on this study was recently published in The Conversation: Exergames: good for play time, but should not replace physical education; and broadcast on the ABC Hobart Radio: Wii (not as) Fit as going outside.

 Follow up research is planned to investigate if these affects are consistent across a wider range of populations.